wilbur125/disaster_dashboard_test/README.md

 [![License](https://img.shields.io/static/v1?label=License&message=MIT&color=green)](https://choosealicense.com/licenses/mit/)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)

-Our third and final project is the final installation in the Bunker Bundle.
-The Disaster Dashboard encompasses a full-stack development utilizing the MERN Stack.
+Our third and final project is the final installation of the Bunker Bundle.
+The Disaster Dashboard encompasses a full-stack development project utilizing the MERN Stack.
 The Disaster Dashboard allows you to see current disasters, near earth events, current COVID-19 Statistics, the current price of Gold and Silver, and a checklist that allows you to verify you have the items needed to survive a disaster.
 Finally, to help decompress after seeing all of this information, the user can look at puppy gifs to help relax.

 We utilized multiple APIS including [EONET-NASA](https://eonet.sci.gsfc.nasa.gov/api/v3/) (Disasters), [CDC](https://data.cdc.gov/resource/) (Covid),  [NEO-NASA](https://api.nasa.gov/neo/) (Near Earth Objects), [GOLDAPI](https://www.goldapi.io/api/) (Gold & Silver), [PUPPIES](https://api.giphy.com/v1/gifs/) (Puppies), to help provide updated data to concerned citizens about critical information on and near Earth.